How to Get Holiday Let Reviews & Respond to Negative Ones

 Get the facts straight

-If you weren’t aware of the complaint, collect all of the facts so your response is accurate and addressed the problem.
+If you weren’t aware of the complaint, collect all the facts so your response is accurate and addresses the problem.
 Speak to members of your team who dealt with the guests’ complaint (maintenance, agency, housekeeping, etc.) to get as much information.
 Any evidence, such as photos, will help.

 Send a polite email to your guest, asking them to elaborate on any issues or concerns they had during their stay.